Why This Recipe Works

 Working with one ball of dough at a time, stretch dough with floured hands or a rolling pin into an oblong or circle roughly 10 inches long and 6 inches wide.
 Once you have 2 or 3 pieces stretched, lay them out directly above the hot side of the grill.
-Cook without moving, popping any large air bubbles with a knife or the edge of a spatula or pizza peel, until bottom side is charred in spots and light golden brown.
-Flip with a large spatula, pizza peel, or tongs and cook until other side is charred and browned.
+Cook without moving, popping any large air bubbles with a knife or the edge of a spatula or pizza peel, until bottom side is charred in spots and light golden brown, about 2 minutes.
+Flip with a large spatula, pizza peel, or tongs and cook until other side is charred and browned, about 2 minutes.
 Remove bread from the grill, transfer to a large plate, and cover with a clean dish towel to keep warm while you cook the remaining bread.

-To Serve: Form the za'atar mixture by combining oregano, thyme, savory, sesame seeds, sumac, and salt in a small bowl and stirring with fingers until homogenous.
-Brush finished flatbreads with olive oil and sprinkle generously with the za'atar mixture.
+To Serve: For the za'atar, whisk together oregano, thyme, savory, sesame seeds, sumac, and salt in a small bowl until combined.
+Brush finished flatbreads with olive oil and sprinkle generously with za'atar.
 Place labne in a serving dish, drizzle with olive oil, and sprinkle with za'atar.
-Serve bread with labne immediately.
+Serve bread with labne alongside immediately.

 Grill, chimney starter, stand mixer or food processor

 For a much quicker, easier version, use store-bought flatbreads reheated on the grill until crisp and blistered on both sides, about 1 minute per side.
 Brush with olive oil and za'atar as directed.